ladybuginthemug/ladybuginthemug.github.io/content/writings/bestEmployee.md

 Okay, move on to the `FLAG2` that is in `f0009072.docx` file, according to the original names of the files.

-There are a few way it's possible to retrieve a hidden string from that document the easiest way to extract the text content from a DOCX file:
+There are a few ways it's possible to retrieve a hidden string from that document the easiest way to extract the text content from a DOCX file:

 1. you can use the `docx2txt` tool.
 This command will create a text file containing the extracted text content from the DOCX file.: